equinor/radix-public-site/public-site/docs/src/guides/azure-key-vaults/index.md

 ### Authorization with Azure Managed Identity Federated Credentials
 - Enable [Workload Identity](../workload-identity/#configure-workload-identity-in-radix) for the component or job.
-- add in the [radixconfig.yaml](../../references/reference-radix-config/) an option `useAzureIdentity: true` to the [azureKeyVault](../../references/reference-radix-config/#azurekeyvault)
+- Configure Workload Identity authentication for the Azure Key Vault by setting `useAzureIdentity: true` in the [azureKeyVault](../../references/reference-radix-config/#azurekeyvault) section in [radixconfig.yaml](../../references/reference-radix-config/)

 An option `useAzureIdentity` on a component level, defined or left default `false`, can be overridden on an `environmentConfig` level.